BLJThompson/Comp2001BenThompson_Micro-service_API/README.md

 Alternatively, pull the pre-built Docker image from Docker Hub:
 ```bash

 docker pull benthompson411/comp2001_app
 docker run -p 8000:8000 benthompson411/comp2001_app

 ```

 ## API Documentation

 The API is documented using OpenAPI (Swagger).
 Once the application is running, access the documentation at:
 ```

 http://localhost:8000/api/ui

 ```

 ## Database

 The application uses Microsoft SQL Server as the backend.
 The database connection is configured in `config.py`.

-Sample data is populated via the `databasebuild.py` script.
-Run this script to initialize the database with users, trails, and features.
+The `databasebuild.py` script populates sample data.
+Run this script to initialise the database with users, trails, and features.

 ## Authors